 General Minimum Requirements for the Educational Specialist Degree (EdS)

-Consult "Educational Specialist Degree," p.
-246, of this bulletin and the School of Education Handbook for Educational Specialist Students for information on degree procedures.
+Consult "Educational Specialist Degree," pp. 257-258, of this bulletin and the School of Education Handbook for Educational Specialist Students for information on degree procedures.

 General Minimum Requirements for the Clinical Doctorate Degrees (DPT, t-DPT, DScPT)